asdasd-123/Home_Backup/README.md

 ## Current Version 0.4
 ### To-Do List
 - Some way of alerting user to failed sync
+- Add different Types of logging (Full/Quick etc)
+- swap over to lists instead of sets if logging enabled.
-- Add parameter for tracking logging.
+- ~~Add parameter for tracking logging.~~
 - ~~Condense whole thing to a single class.~~
 - ~~Rename method to "sync"~~
 - ~~Stop the root folder from being deleted when empty.~~